► New Lambo Sian hypercar

 ► 808bhp, 2.8sec 0-62mph sprint

-Sant'Agata has gone hybrid for the first time ever in a production car.
-The new Lamborghini Sian is the raging bull's latest creation, revealed in style at the 2019 Frankfurt motor show.
+Indeed.
+Sant’Agata has gone hybrid for the first time ever in a production car.
+The new Lamborghini Sian is the raging bull’s latest creation, originally revealed in style at the 2019 Frankfurt motor show.

 This is Lamborghini’s first foray into the world of hybrid tech on a production car, and it marks the beginning of a new electrified era.
 Purists, however, needn’t despair – there’s still a screeching V12 engine hidden underneath the Sian’s angular bodywork.